2014 Summer Youth Olympics: Medal table

-222 events are expected to be held over the 2014 Youth Olympics.
-The schedule will be finalized as the event becomes closer.

-Participating nations

-203 out of the 204 National Olympic Committees recognized at that time sent delegates to Nanjing.
-Among them, both Sierra Leone and Nigeria were planning to participate, but on 13 August 2014 both nations pulled out due to pressure from Chinese Authorities in an attempt to prevent Ebola from West Africa from entering their nation.
-On 15 August 2014 Liberia also withdrew along with two athletes from Guinea being barred by the International Olympic Committee (IOC) due to fears that the nature of their sports (judo and swimming) could pose a risk to other athletes.
-An athlete from South Sudan competed under the Olympic flag as they did not have a National Olympic Committee.
-The ten nations with the most athletes are China (with 123), Brazil (with 97), United States (with 92), Australia (with 89), Russia (with 88), Germany (with 85), Egypt (with 83), France (with 82), Japan (with 78), and Mexico (with 78).

 Cultural and education program

 Youth Olympic Games incorporate a Cultural and Education Program, featuring a variety of cultural and educational activities for young people.
 Youth Olympics include educational experience based on Olympic values that promote healthy lifestyles and allow young athletes to become well-rounded people with "true sporting spirits."
 Well-known athletes and "international specialists" guide the young participants.
 The program combines "Olympic traditions (such as the torch relay) with diverse cultures to spread the Olympic spirit."

 Athlete role models

 On 17 March 2014 37 athletes from the 28 Olympic sports were chosen by the IOC to be role models at the 2014 Youth Olympics.
 The athletes will offer support, mentor and advice to the participating youth Olympians.
 As an athlete role model they will take part in activities and workshops on healthy lifestyles, social responsibility and Olympism.
 They will also take part in informal chats known as "chat with champions."
 On 9 April 2014 and 22 April 2014 footballer Simone Farina and swimmer Patrick Murphy were appointed as the 38th and 39th Athlete Role Model respectively.